I was talking to a friend the other day. She asked me the question “can painting your nails damage them?”

 Painting your nails with gel nail polish

 If you don’t remove your gel nail polish properly, you can cause a lot of damage to your natural nails.
-If you use gel nail polish, please please please do not be tempted to peel it off!
+If you must wear gel nail polish, please please please do not be tempted to peel it off!
 You can absolutely wreck your natural nails by removing gel nail polish this way.

 Sure enough, if you peel the polish will come off, but so will the top layer of your natural nail plate.
 Instead, use a gel remover and soak the polish off with cotton wool balls.